-Food information and health and nutrition claims
+Food information, origin labelling and health and nutrition claims

 Consumers make their own choices and need sufficient and correct information to support their decisions.
 Food labelling gives consumers information about the ingredients, origin, production method and proper use of the product.
 The information also enables consumers to avoid expired food and helps them to choose healthier products.
 Nutrition and health claims state that a foodstuff has beneficial nutritional or health properties.